mondul/HiyaCFW-Helper/README.md

 ## What it does:
 * Allows you to browse for your NAND backup, no need to place it at the same folder.
+* Shows the option to choose the output destination, which should be a (preferably empty) FAT formatted SD card or any other folder.
 * Downloads the latest HiyaCFW release and decompress it.
 * Autodetects the console region from the NAND dump, downloads and decrypts its v512 launcher.
 * Creates the patched _00000002.app_ and _bootloader.nds_ for the custom firmware.
 * Uses your platform's twltool (binaries for Linux and MacOS included) to decrypt the NAND.
-* Mounts the decrypted NAND (OSFMount required for Windows) and extracts it to a folder named "out".
+* Mounts the decrypted NAND (OSFMount required for Windows) and extracts it to the chosen output destination.
-* Installs the HiyaCFW and the patched files on the "out" folder.
+* Installs the HiyaCFW and the patched files on the chosen output destination.
-* (Optional) installs the latest release of TWiLightMenu++ on the "out" folder.
+* (Optional) installs the latest release of TWiLightMenu++ (or any of the previous releases of it or DSiMenu++ or SRLoader placed at the same folder as the helper) on the chosen output destination.

-All that you have to do then is copy the contents of the "out" folder onto your (preferably empty) SD card.

 ### _NAND mode:_
 Clicking on the integrated circuit button will give you a NAND mode, where you can uninstall unlaunch or install its v1.4 stable release, remove the No$GBA footer or add it.
 Recommended only for those with a hardmod.